8 Tips for a Luxurious, Eco-Friendly Master Bathroom Remodel

 4. Use your water waste.

 One room’s trash could be another’s treasure.
 Consider putting in a reuse system that collects used water from sinks, dishwashers, washing machines and showers.
-The subsequent “greywater” collected is filtered adequately to be used for flushing the toilet or watering your lawn and garden.
+The subsequent “greywater” collected is filtered adequately to be used for flushing the toilet or watering the lawn and garden.

 5. Turn up the heat.

 Better technology often means better use of resources with better outcomes.
-The US Energy Information Administration says that nearly a fifth of the power you expend in your home goes to heating water.
+The US Energy Information Administration says that nearly a fifth of the power you expend in a home goes to heating water.
 Older model water heaters store gallons of pre-heated water, just waiting for you to turn on the tap – noticeably these may also run out of water in the middle of a shower or bath.
-But many newer models help you conserve while keeping the water hot.
+But many newer models help homeowners conserve while keeping the water hot.
 Look for the EPA’s Energy Star label on any water heaters, including:

 - A heat pump water heater, which uses heat from the air to warm the refrigerant that turns your water hot.